Alexandria: Citadel of Qaitbay

 Citadel of Qaitbay is a defensive fortress located on the Mediterranean sea coast.
-It was established in 1477 AD (882 AH) by the mamluk Sultan Al-Ashraf Sayf al-Din Qa'it Bay.
+It was established in 1477 AD (882 AH) by the Mamluk Sultan Al-Ashraf Sayf al-Din Qa'it Bay.
 The Citadel is located on the eastern side of the northern tip of Pharos Island at the mouth of the Eastern Harbour.
 It was erected on the exact site of the famous Lighthouse of Alexandria, which was one of the Seven Wonders of the Ancient World.
 It was built on an area of 17,550 square metres.

 Excavation

 Persistent efforts have been made to explore the antiquities of Alexandria.
 Encouragement and help have been given by the local Archaeological Society and by many individuals.
 Excavations were performed in the city by Greeks seeking the tomb of Alexander the Great without success.
 The past and present directors of the museum have been enabled from time to time to carry out systematic excavations whenever opportunity is offered; D. G. Hogarth made tentative researches on behalf of the Egypt Exploration Fund and the Society for the Promotion of Hellenic Studies in 1895; and a German expedition worked for two years (1898–1899).
 But two difficulties face the would-be excavator in Alexandria: lack of space for excavation and the underwater location of some areas of interest.

 Since the great and growing modern city stands immediately over the ancient one, it is almost impossible to find any considerable space in which to dig, except at enormous cost.
 Cleopatra VII's royal quarters were inundated by earthquakes and tsunami, leading to gradual subsidence in the 4th century AD.
-This underwater section, containing many of the most interesting sections of the Hellenistic city, including the palace quarter, was explored in 1992 and is still being extensively investigated by the French underwater archaeologist Franck Goddio and his team.
-It raised a noted head of Caesarion.
-These are being opened up to tourists, to some controversy.
+This underwater section, containing many of the most interesting sections of the Hellenistic city, including the palace quarter, has been explored since 1992 and is still being extensively investigated by the French underwater archaeologist Franck Goddio and his team.
+It raised numerous artefacts, among them a noted head of Caesarion.
+The remains of a temple to Isis on the sunken island of Antirhodos in the eastern port of Alexandria have been gradually discovered, excavated and identified over a period of 30 years by Goddio's team and published by the Oxford Centre for Maritime Archaeology in 2025.
+Some parts of the city's port being opened up to tourists, to some controversy.
 The spaces that are most open are the low grounds to northeast and southwest, where it is practically impossible to get below the Roman strata.